FinnAngelo/Explore.Fluxor/README.md

 # Explore.Fluxor
-Fluxor looks like fun - let's see what tomfoolery we can do it 🪿
+Fluxor looks like fun - let's see what foolishness we can do 🪿